 Completion of Requirements

 Most students complete both degrees in four years; however some students choose to take between four and five years to complete all work for both BA degrees.
-The dean and academic advisers regularly review student files to ascertain that appropriate progress is being made toward the completion of degree requirements.
+The dean and academic advisors regularly review student files to ascertain that appropriate progress is being made toward the completion of degree requirements.

 Students are considered full-time when taking a minimum of 12 credits in the Joint Program or Double Degree Program.
 The total number of credits for which a student is registered at both schools is taken into account.